-This article provides an overview how every trader should use moving averages to improve and accelerate their trading.
-Therefore we hope to offer the 3 juiciest details regarding moving averages in Forex trading (but let us know if we missed one!).
+This article provides an overview how every trader should use moving averages to improve and accelerate trading.
+Therefore we hope to offer the 3 hidden secrets of the moving average in forex. (but let us know if we missed one!).

 The moving average is a great indicator primarily because of its simplicity, but also due to its ability to produce various types of analysis (more later on).
 This combination of simplicity and depth together with its other characteristics such as consistency (calculated the same way) and dynamics (moves along with price) make it a win-win for all traders.

-The moving average has great value in understanding the following scenarios:
+The best moving average setting have great value in understanding the following scenarios:

 - Whether there is a trend in play – In a trending environment price and various moving averages are aligned